-The Best Traditional Irish Food to Make This St. Patrick’s Day
+The 25 Best Traditional Irish Foods to Make This St. Patrick’s Day

 There are plenty of reasons to love soda bread, but the top two are that it doesn’t need to be kneaded and it doesn’t require yeast.
 This is all thanks to baking soda (called bread soda in Ireland), which leavens the bread on its own.
-Its invention in the early 19th century made it possible for those without an oven to make bread; they’d bake it in a cast-iron pot over a fire.
+Its invention in the early 19th century made it possible for those without an oven to make bread; they’d bake it in a cast iron pot over a fire instead.
 Traditional soda bread was made with nothing but whole-meal flour (which results in a brown loaf, not white), baking soda, buttermilk and salt.
-Carraway and raisins, which are common additions nowadays, were luxury ingredients at the time that they likely became popularized by Irish immigrants in America.
-No matter how you bake yours, be sure to slather it in butter.
+Carraway and raisins, which are common additions nowadays, were luxury ingredients at the time that likely became popularized by Irish immigrants in America.
+No matter how you bake yours, have plenty of butter at the ready.

 You and potato latkes go way back, but have you heard of this Irish potato pancake?
-It’s made of mashed and grated potatoes, then fried in butter until crisp and golden brown, though it can also be baked in a pan.
+Boxty is made of mashed and grated potatoes, then fried in butter until crisp and golden brown, though it can also be baked in a pan.
 Also called Irish potato cakes, boxty hails from the northern midlands of Ireland and likely got its name from the Irish words for “poor house bread” (arán bocht tí) or “bakehouse” (bácús).
-Serve them as a side instead of mashed or boiled spuds.
+Serve them as a side in place of mashed or boiled spuds.

 4. Irish Stew

 Breakfast is a big deal in Ireland, and it’s incomplete without this sausage at the table.
-Black pudding is made from pork meat, fat and blood, plus fillers like oatmeal or bread.
-(Irish white pudding is the same, minus the blood.)
-While blood sausage traditionally comes in casings, this recipe is made right in a loaf pan.
-If you’re not too squeamish, head to your local butcher to get your hands on some fresh pig’s blood for this recipe.
+Black pudding is made from pork meat, animal fat and blood, plus fillers like oatmeal or bread.
+While blood sausage traditionally comes in casings, this recipe is made in a loaf pan.
+If you’re not too squeamish, head to your local butcher to get your hands on some fresh pig’s blood.

-Did you know Halloween has its roots in Ireland?
-It started with the ancient Celtic harvest celebration Samhain, which was marked by feasts and the opening of ancient burial mounds, which were believed to be passageways to the other side.
+Did you know Halloween has Irish roots?
+It started with the ancient Celtic harvest celebration Samhain, which was marked by feasts and the opening of ancient burial mounds believed to be passageways to the other side.
 (P.S., the first jack-o’-lanterns were carved out of turnips and potatoes!).
-Barmbrack—a spiced bread peppered with dried fruit and stuffed with small objects believed to be omens for those who found them—was traditionally made for Samhain celebrations.
-Common items found in the bread include a ring, which symbolizes marriage, and a coin, which signals wealth.
-Whether you prepare your barmbrack with a surprise inside or not, consider soaking the dried fruit in whiskey or cold tea overnight before adding it to the dough, so it’s plump and moist.
+Barmbrack—a spiced bread peppered with dried fruit and stuffed with small objects believed to be omens for those who found them—was traditionally made for Samhain.
+Common items found in the bread include rings, which symbolize marriage, and coins, which signal wealth.
+Whether you prepare your barmbrack with a surprise inside or not, consider soaking the dried fruit in whiskey or cold tea overnight before adding it to the dough, so it stays plump and moist.

 Speaking of Samhain, this mashed potato dish was a must at nighttime celebrations.
 Champ is very similar to colcannon, except it’s made with chopped scallions instead of kale or cabbage.
 In many parts of Ireland, champ would be offered to fairies and spirits during Samhain, served with a spoon under a shrub to appease them, or left out in the home for ancestors who had passed on.
 It’s particularly popular in the province of Ulster, while colcannon is more common in the three other provinces.